Springlike warmth, which set records in the West, to become entrenched in the East

 Both Washington, D.C., and Boston were predicted to hit 72 on Friday afternoon; barely a week ago, Boston picked up 4.3 inches of snow, nearly quadrupling the record for its greatest October snowfall ever recorded there.

-High temperatures nicking 60 were even forecast to make it as far north as the Maine-Canada border, attesting to just how widespread and dominant this dome of heat is.
+High temperatures nicking 60 were forecast to make it as far north as the Maine-Canada border, attesting to just how widespread and dominant this dome of heat is.

-Temperatures will be a degree or two warmer for those on the East Coast on Saturday.
+Temperatures will be a degree or two higher for those on the East Coast on Saturday.

 Millions of New Englanders will enjoy highs in the 70s, an autumnal dash of springtime making the waning daylight more bearable.